tmarble/timesheet.el/README.md

 ## License: GPLv3+

 This work is Copyright © 2014 Informatique, Inc.

-And licensed under the [GPL](LICENSE) version 3 or any later version.
+and is licensed under the [GPL](LICENSE) version 3 or any later version.